mickey167/Music-Player-App-20240904-P4-github.io/README.md

 # Stories
 - My example demos how I reduce bugs through routine and input habits, may need words to ID, some can simply repeat patterns (data sets in teaching math or abstract ideas)
+- Everyone gets to demonstrating AP-Level coding project, exam and amount of information is separate issue
 - Creating GitHub Repos: 100% activity, an exam or quiz is only going to assess who doesn't know, it needs to be practiced, do it 10 times, then start assessing who knows
 - Final Case Studies "Booklet": IDs students able to think in multiple variables mathematically or artistically and demonstrate,